noemibalazs/Varad/README.md

 Learnings:

-Design an implement a quiz application
+1. Design an implement a tour guid application
-Write the code for the button which checks the user answers Display the quiz results in a Toast message
+2. Navigation between lists in Fragments using ViewPager plus TabLayout
+3. Handling images and audio

 Screenshot: